upulika115/PlayWrite/README.md

 I am showcasing this project on my portfolio and LinkedIn profile to:
 - Highlight my **commitment to upskilling** in **QA Automation**.
 - Demonstrate my **hands-on practice** with Playwright + Python.
+- Provide recruiters with **clear evidence of coding skills** and structured progress.

 ---